adelinamfatu/Travely/README.md

 ## 4. Cross-Platform Compatibility:
 Experience Travely on your preferred device, whether it's a smartphone, tablet, or desktop, with consistent user interface and functionality across platforms.

+## 5. APIs Used:
+- Countries API for Currency Information: https://countriesnow.space/api/v0.1/countries/currency - Used to fetch countries and their currency information.
+- Countries API for Latitude and Longitude Information: https://countriesnow.space/api/v0.1/countries/positions - Used to fetch countries along with their latitude and longitude.
+- Flight Information API: https://data-live.flightradar24.com/clickhandler/?flight= - Used to display flight details including departure and destination airports.
+- Weather API: https://api.openweathermap.org/data/2.5/weather - Used to display current weather conditions for selected destinations.